The Common Program of the People's Republic of China 1949-1954

 The CCP implemented this policy in 1944 in Yan'an, with the founding of the United Front Work Department.
 One of the tasks of this party organ was implementing minority policy.
 This department developed strategies for minority work.
 Li Weihan became its director and he played an important role in realizing the aims of the CCP in the field of nationalities.

-The responsibilities of this state organ are: To supervise the implementation of national Regional autonomy; To publicize policies concerning minority nationalities and check up on their implementation; To make concerted efforts in conjunction with the relevant departments within the GAC to promote socialist economic and cultural construction; To take charge of work related to minority languages in general; To take charge of minority nationalities' institutes and the work of training minority cadres and scientific and technological personnel; To organize and facilitate minority people's visits; To conduct constant study and investigation of minority nationalities and their areas, and to sum up experience in ethnic work; and to carry out tasks assigned by the GAC concerning nationalities affairs.
+The responsibilities of this state organ were: To supervise the implementation of national Regional autonomy; To publicize policies concerning minority nationalities and check up on their implementation; To make concerted efforts in conjunction with the relevant departments within the GAC to promote socialist economic and cultural construction; To take charge of work related to minority languages in general; To take charge of minority nationalities' institutes and the work of training minority cadres and scientific and technological personnel; To organize and facilitate minority people's visits; To conduct constant study and investigation of minority nationalities and their areas, and to sum up experience in ethnic work; and to carry out tasks assigned by the GAC concerning nationalities affairs.

 Details of the policy towards minorities are elaborated in Chapter 6 of the Common Program.